Clinical Trials Using Anakinra

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-This phase II trial studies how well anakinra works in preventing severe decreased brain function (neurotoxicity) and a dangerous condition called cytokine release syndrome (CRS) caused by CAR-T cells.
+This phase II trial studies how well anakinra works in preventing severe decreased brain function (neurotoxicity), a dangerous condition called cytokine release syndrome (CRS) caused by CAR-T cells, or inflammation associated with COVID-19 infection.
 T cells (a type of immune cells) are taken from a patient’s blood.
 Then the gene for a special receptor that binds to a certain protein on the patient’s cancer cells is added in the laboratory.
 The special receptor is called a chimeric antigen receptor (CAR) and this type of modified T cells are called CAR-T cells.
 Cytokines are proteins that control body’s inflammatory response.
 In CRS, a large amount of cytokines is released into the blood, which may cause changes in blood pressure and heartbeat, flu-like symptoms (nausea, fever, and chills), and / or affect the way lungs / liver / kidneys work.
 CAR-T cell therapy may also cause brain-related symptoms (neurotoxicity), such as dizziness, weakness, confusion, difficulty speaking, and / or possible paralysis, and / or coma.
-Anakinra works by blocking the protein IL-1 (interleukin-1) that is released into the blood during or shortly after CAR-T cell therapy and causes an inflammatory (swelling) reaction.
-Anakinra may prevent or reverse the severe side effects of CAR-T cell therapy.
+Sometimes the immune system can become overactive in fighting the COVID-19 infection (causing a severe inflammatory reaction), and when a person’s immune system gets out of control that person can become very ill.
+Anakinra works by blocking the inflammatory cytokine, called IL-1 (interleukin-1) that is released into the blood during or shortly after CAR-T cell therapy or during COVID-19 infection, and causes an inflammatory (swelling) reaction.
+Anakinra may prevent or reverse the severe side effects of CAR-T cell therapy or COVID-19 infection.

 Location: Memorial Sloan Kettering Cancer Center, New York, New York